comboshreddies/kubectl-line/README.md

 done
 ```

-Sometimes I would delete/restart pod, sometimes I would exec, or edit or remove or add label.
+Sometimes I would delete/restart pod, sometimes I would exec, or edit or remove or add labels.
-Usual setup would be to get a list of items and then to operate on list item.
+Usual pattern of such executions is to get a list of items and then to operate on each item.
-One could use xargs but it won't make command line simpler.
+One could use xargs but it won't make the command line simpler.

 With this tool I can: